Home biogas cheat sheet downloads banner ad.

 Biogas is produced as the ultimate waste product of certain types of bacteria feeding off the input of biodegradable feedstock.

 You can continue to read about this, or alternatively, watch our YouTube video on this subject of “How is Biogas Produced” (see below).
-Scroll on down past the video for more answers to this question, from the web, as well.
+Scroll down past the video for more answers to this question, from the web, as well.

 More specifically, biogas is produced during the methanogenesis stage of anaerobic digestion.